0mods/Aeternus/README.md

 # AncientMagic

-AncientMagic - a small magic mod that adds new leveling mechanics, items, and so on
+AncientMagic - a small magic mod that adds new leveling mechanics, items, and etc..

 ## Mana